lucperkins/dropwizard-riak/README.md

 ## Riak Resource Driver

 The real meat of this library is that it enables you to easily get your Dropwizard resources interacting with Riak.
+You should see it as a means of essentially turning Dropwizard into an HTTP broker between clients and Riak.
 The `RiakResourceDriver` class enables you to easily transform HTTP requests into Riak interactions and then back into HTTP responses.
 Below is an example resource that does that:

 ```java
 @Path("/people")